LesEDK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Shell Redirections
-Script that prints "Hello, World", followed by a new line to the standard outputScript that displays a confused smiley "(Ôo)'
+Script that prints "Hello, World", followed by a new line to the standard outputScript that displays a confused smiley "(Ôo)' Script that displays the content of the /etc/passwd file